How To Profit With Real Estate Investing Regardless Of The Economy

-Witness all the bankruptcies, foreclosures, and bank failures to get a little taste of how quickly things can turn bad in the leveraged world of real estate finance when inflation turns to deflation.
+Witness all the bankruptcies, foreclosures, and bank failures during the 2008-2009 deflationary decline to get a little taste of how quickly things can turn bad in the leveraged world of real estate finance when inflation turns to deflation.

 When you put it all together, this means you must carefully time your purchase to balance the issues.